 Step 5

-- Here, the target picture mode can be selected, and the TV will be reset to prepare for calibration.
+- Here, the Calman picture mode will be reset to prepare for calibration.

-- After selecting the picture mode, click the Reset SDR button.
+- Click the Reset button.
 This resets and prepares the picture mode for calibration.

 Step 6